rodemann/rodemann.github.io/index.md

 My position is partly funded by the Federal Statistical Office of Germany within the co-operation project "Machine Learning in Official Statistics" and I am part of the [the Graduate Center of the Bavarian Research Institute for Digital Transformation (bidt)](https://en.bidt.digital/person/julian-rodemann) within the Bavarian Academy of Sciences (BAS).

 I am also [teaching](https://rodemann.github.io/_pages/teaching/) several undergraduate and graduate classes at our department.
-Besides, I am doing [academic student counselling](https://www.statistik.uni-muenchen.de/studium/beratung/index.html) for our Bachelor "Statistics and Data Science".
+Besides, I am doing [academic student counselling](https://www.statistik.uni-muenchen.de/studium/beratung/index.html) for our Bachelor program "Statistics and Data Science".

 ---
 Potential Topics for Bachelor/Master Theses under my co-supervision: